andriyatiwary/TSF-GRIP-TASK-1/README.md

+# TSK GRIP TASK 1

-# Prediction using Supervised ML
+Prediction using Supervised ML

 Predict the percentage of an student based on the no. of study hours.